italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     Host: pid-provider.example.org
     Content-Type: application/x-www-form-urlencoded

-    credential_proof=$CredentialPoPJWT
+    credential_pop=$CredentialPoPJWT

-For a non-normative example of Credential Proof of Possession see :ref:`the one provided in the previous section <credential_pop_jwt_ex>`.
+A non-normative example of Credential Proof of Possession is provided :ref:`in the previous section <credential_pop_jwt_ex>`.

 **Step 2 (PoP verification)**: The Issuer verifies the signature of the PoP JWTs using the public key that was attested in the Digital Credential, which is proof that the Wallet Instance owns the private keys associated with the Digital Credential.
 Therefore the Wallet Instance is entitled to request its Status Attestation.

-**Step 3 (Check for validity)**: The Issuer checks that the user's attributes are not updated by the Authentic Source or that the latter has not revoked them.
+**Step 3 (Check for validity)**: The Issuer checks that the User's attributes are not updated by the Authentic Source or that the latter has not revoked them.
 The technical mechanisms for obtaining this information are out-of-scope of this technical implementation profile.

 **Step 4 (Status Attestation Creation)**: The Issuer creates the corresponding Status Attestation.
 A non-normative example of a Status Attestation is given below.